-(a) Upon motion filed within 90 days after the movant receives notice of the award in a record pursuant to Section 19 or within 90 days after the movant receives notice of an arbitrator's award in a record on a motion to modify or correct an award pursuant to Section 20, the court shall modify or correct the award if:
+(a) Upon [motion] made within 90 days after the [movant] receives notice of the award pursuant to Section 19 or within 90 days after the [movant] receives notice of a modified or corrected award pursuant to Section 20, the court shall modify or correct the award if:

-- (1) there was an evident mathematical miscalculation or an evident mistake in the description of a person, thing, or property referred to in the award; - (2) the arbitrator has made an award on a claim not submitted to the arbitrator and the award may be corrected without affecting the merits of the decision upon the claims submitted; or - (3) the award is imperfect in a matter of form not affecting the merits of the decision on the claims submitted. - (b) If a motion filed under subsection (a) is granted, the court shall modify or correct and confirm the award as modified or corrected.
-Otherwise, the court shall confirm the award. - (c) A motion to modify or correct an award pursuant to this section may be joined with a motion to vacate the award.
+(1) there was an evident mathematical miscalculation or an

+evident mistake in the description of a person, thing, or property referred to in the award;

+(2) the arbitrator has made an award on a claim not submitted to the arbitrator and the award may be corrected without affecting the merits of the decision upon the claims submitted; or

+(3) the award is imperfect in a matter of form not affecting the merits of the decision on the claims submitted.

+(b) If a [motion] made under subsection (a) is granted, the court shall modify or correct and confirm the award as modified or corrected.
+Otherwise, unless a motion to vacate is pending, the court shall confirm the award.

+(c) A [motion] to modify or correct an award pursuant to this section may be joined with a [motion] to vacate the award.